chrisirhc/blog.2015.sirh.cc/_drafts/nested-directives-angular.markdown

 What if let's say now, I want to add an option such as no picking a weekend for the start date?

-### Meh solution
+### Quick fix solution

 Add a new scope variable bound to an attribute

 Here's what it'll look like:

-### What's wrong with meh solution?
+Oh wait, what if the user doesn't specify the attribute?
+You need to initialize it correctly.

 What if you want to add another option now?
+Add another scope variable?

 What if there were many options on the time picker directive?
 Adding a scope variable etc. is a lot of trouble.

 - Also consider the case of this: default options.
 You need default options for the scope variable even if the thing isn't set?
 - Setting up default options can be a lot of code